RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 ![cross_section](NMOS_trans.png)

 ## Choose an assignment
 As a group, you can choose between two design assignments: either a digital signal inverter (‘not gate’) can be made or an audio amplifier.
-First, you will simulate the design you chose, after this, you will translate it into a lay-out.
+First, you will simulate the design you chose in LTSpice, after this, you will translate it into a lay-out using KLayout.

 Read the two assignments below.
 As a team, choose which one you want to work on today.

 ### Assignment option 1: digital inverter

 A digital inverter gives a high output when the input is low, and vice versa, and is the basic building block of any digital circuit.
 Here the transistor acts like a switch with a finite on-resistance.
 The goal of the assignment is to have a circuit that can invert a 20 kHz square wave as good as possible.
 This means that when 0 V is supplied to the gate the output should be close to 5 V, and when 5 V is supplied it should be close to 0 V.